iamutkarshb/flappy-bird/README.md

 - ***Import*** *pygame*
 - ***Initialize*** *pygame*
 - Create ***display surface*** (*canvas*) to draw game images.
+    - It includes Display size
+    - and Frame per second at which the display will be updated for smooth function of game
 - ***Game loop:*** *Contains game logic*
 - ***Quit game***